xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

     </code>
     </pre>
     </div>

-In the above config, change ntp server to the one available in the lab.
+**Note**: In the above config, change ntp server to the one available in the lab.
 {: .notice--info}
 1. Configure Inception VM's ssh private key from file /home/cloud-user/.ssh/id_rsa by replace line breaks with "\n", under the cluster config using "node-defaults k8s ssh-connection-private-key".
 Pay special attention to how the private key is configured under cluster.

 ```